 - Is the methodology appropriate for the objectives?

 - Are the results important and clearly presented?

 - Are the conclusions supported by the results?

 - Does the study contribute to the field of typhoid, paratyphoid and/or iNTS disease?

 When will I be notified if my abstract has been accepted?

-Letters of acceptance/rejection will be sent out by the end of July 2021.
+Notification of acceptance/rejection will be sent out in August 2021.